trojan-gfw/trojan/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-- [ ] I certify that I acknowledge if I don't follow the format below, or I'm using an old version of trojan, or I apparently fail to provide sufficient information (such as logs, specific numbers), or I don't check this box, my issue will be closed immediately without any notice.
+- [ ] I certify that I have read the contributing guidelines and I acknowledge if I don't follow the format below, or I'm using an old version of trojan, or I apparently fail to provide sufficient information (such as logs, specific numbers), or I don't check this box, my issue will be closed immediately without any notice.

 **Trojan Version**
 The version of trojan you are using.